The Initial Value Problem for Singular SPDEs via Rough Paths: Set-up and overview of our strategy

+\begin{remark}[Usage of the extensions] We use the even-reflection defined above, \textit{e.g.}, in the construction of the new offline products --see Corollaries \ref{new_family_1} and \ref{new_family_2} in Section \ref{section:new_products} below.
+The reason is we want an analogue of \eqref{commutator_condition} (equivalently \eqref{commutator_condition_short}) to be satisfied --and a function being convolved with $\psi_T$ should be defined on the whole-space.
+The trivial extension is used in the construction of $w$ in the proof of Proposition \ref{linear_IVP} --due to the application of Lemma \ref{KrylovSafonov}, which again has a whole-space character.
+We use the trivial extension in the construction of $w$ to ensure that $w$ has $0$ initial condition. \end{remark}

-\subsection{Usage of the Periodic Offline Products}
+\subsection{Usage of the periodic offline products}

+The point of this section is to demonstrate the applicability of our main theorems --Theorems \ref{linear_theorem} and \ref{theorem_nonlinear}, which are stated in Section \ref{section:discussion}.

-In this contribution, as in \cite{OW}, we would like to interpret $f$ as random and taken from a certain a class of stationary, space-time periodic, and centered Gaussian distributions.
-The regularity conditions on $f$ are expressed in terms of $\hat C$, where we use the stationarity of $f$ to define the covariance function via
+As in \cite{OW}, we now assume that $f$ is random --sampled from a class of stationary, space-time periodic, and centered Gaussian distributions.
+The regularity conditions on the stationary $f$ are expressed in terms the discrete Fourier transform $\hat C$ of its covariance function.
+Namely, we postulate that there are $\lambda_1,\lambda_2\in \mathbb{R}$ and $\alpha'\in (\frac14,1)$ such that